regulaforensics/FaceSDK-web-python-client/example/README.md

-# Regula Face Recognition web API Python 3.5+ client
+# Regula FaceSDK web API Python 3.5+ client

 :warning: NOTE: for some systems `python3` and `pip3` commands should be used, instead of `python` and `pip`.